astropy/SPISEA/README.md

 ### Build

 Clone the git repo.
-PopStar only consists of python codes, so you can either run the standard `python setup.py install` or you can simply modify your path environment variables to point to the git python location.
+PyPopStar only consists of python codes, so you can either run the standard `python setup.py install` or you can simply modify your path environment variables to point to the git python location.

-If the installation directory for PopStar (where you cloned the repo), is `<path_to_popstar>`, then for BASH, edit your `.bash_profile` to
+If the installation directory for PyPopStar (where you cloned the repo), is `<path_to_pypopstar>`, then for BASH, edit your `.bash_profile` to
 include:

-    export PYTHONPATH=$PYTHONPATH:<path_to_popstar>/PopStar
+    export PYTHONPATH=$PYTHONPATH:<path_to_pypopstar>/PyPopStar

-where you replace `<path_to_postar>` with the appropriate directory.
+where you replace `<path_to_pypostar>` with the appropriate directory.

 For C-shell, edit your .cshrc to include:

-    setenv PYTHONPATH <path_to_popstar>/PopStar
+    setenv PYTHONPATH <path_to_pypopstar>/PyPopStar

 where you replace `<path_to_postar>` with the appropriate directory.
-Note, the python path should point to the top-level "PopStar" directory.
-The actual python functions should be found in the `PopStar/popstar/` sub-directory.
+Note, the python path should point to the top-level "PyPopStar" directory.
+The actual python functions should be found in the `PyPopStar/popstar/` sub-directory.

 ### Install Evolution and Atmosphere Models

-Once you have cloned the popstar repository, you will need to download the grid of evolution and atmosphere models.
-The evolution models are stand-alone and specific to PopStar.
+Once you have cloned the PyPopStar repository, you will need to download the grid of evolution and atmosphere models.
+The evolution models are stand-alone and specific to PyPopStar.
 The atmosphere models use the STScI CDBS conventions and should be copied into your already installed CDBS directory.